 The Graduate School supports graduate students in every program at the Florida State University.
-We aid for academic matters, advice on University-wide degree requirements, information on the availability of financial assistance including assistantships, fellowships, and scholarships, as well as approval for theses and dissertations.
+They provide aid in academic matters, advice on University-wide degree requirements, information on the availability of financial assistance including assistantships, fellowships, and scholarships.

 FSU Division of Student Affairs